 This summary highlights selected information included elsewhere in this prospectus.
 This summary does not contain all of the information you should consider before investing in our common stock.
-You should read this entire prospectus carefully, including the "Risk Factors" section beginning on page 12 and our consolidated financial statements and the related notes appearing at the end of this prospectus before making an investment decision.
+You should read this entire prospectus carefully, including the "Risk Factors" section beginning on page 10 and our consolidated financial statements and the related notes appearing at the end of this prospectus before making an investment decision.
 Unless the context otherwise requires, we use the terms "Tokai," "our company," "we," "us" and "our" in this prospectus to refer to Tokai Pharmaceuticals, Inc.

 We are a clinical-stage biopharmaceutical company focused on developing novel proprietary therapies for the treatment of prostate cancer and other hormonally-driven diseases.
-Our lead drug candidate, galeterone, is a highly selective, multi-targeted, oral small molecule drug candidate that we believe has advantages over existing prostate cancer therapies.
-We have administered galeterone to over 200 prostate cancer patients and healthy volunteers in Phase 1 and Phase 2 clinical trials.
-In these trials, galeterone was well tolerated and in multiple prostate cancer populations showed clinically meaningful reductions in levels of prostate specific antigen, or PSA, a biochemical marker used to evaluate prostate cancer patients for signs of response to therapy.
-Subject to discussions with the U.S. Food and Drug Administration, or FDA, we anticipate initiating a pivotal clinical trial of galeterone in the first half of 2015.
+Our lead drug candidate, galeterone, is a highly selective, multi-targeted, oral small molecule drug candidate that we are developing for the treatment of prostate cancer.
+Galeterone acts by disrupting the androgen receptor signaling pathway, which is the primary pathway that drives prostate cancer growth and has been implicated in other hormonally-driven diseases.
+As of January 22, 2014, we had administered galeterone to a total of 200 prostate cancer patients and healthy volunteers in Phase 1 and Phase 2 clinical trials.
+In these trials, galeterone was well tolerated and showed clinically meaningful reductions in levels of prostate specific antigen, or PSA, a biochemical marker used to evaluate prostate cancer patients for signs of response to therapy.